As a Biology major, can I get help finding a lab in which to do research?

 I’m graduating, what do I need to do?

-Biology majors in their Junior or Senior year should make sure all biology requirements have been meet (checklist).
+Biology majors in their Junior or Senior year should make sure all biology requirements have been met by checking their Degree Progress Report in ALBERT.
 Majors should meet with their faculty adviser to finalize any courses or address concerns.
-We ask that all graduating seniors fill out the Exit Interview Form found on our forms page and submit to the Undergraduate Administrative Aide in the Biology Department office located on the 10th floor of the Silver Center before leaving NYU.
+We ask that all graduating seniors fill out an online Exit Interview.
+The Undergraduate Administrative Aide will send out a link as graduation approaches.
 Congratulations on your achievement!